Google Sites Review

 - It allows you to add files from your Google Drive to your page, giving you an easy way to store and display your documents, forms, charts, etc.

-With so many paid website building options out there, one might be naturally attracted to the idea of a free website building solution within the Google product ecosystem.
-However, Google Sites isn’t a good tool for creating professional-looking business websites.
+With such a wide variety of paid subscription-based website builders out there, one might be naturally attracted to the idea of a free website building solution within the Google product ecosystem.
+However, Google Sites isn’t a good tool for creating professional business websites.
 Companies or groups looking to develop intranets or project wikis for internal use — or perhaps a simple temporary page to promote an event — may want to give Google Sites a try.
-But without blogging or eCommerce capabilities — not to mention any individualized customer support — Google Sites just doesn’t cut the mustard.
-With the likes of Wix, Squarespace, and Weebly providing well-featured and attractive website building to the masses, I can’t justify recommending Google Sites as anything but a way to aggregate documents in your Google cloud.

-If you’re looking for a full-fledge website builder, check our top website builder recommendations instead.
+Read our full Google Sites review to see exactly what you can do with the platform.
+But if you’re looking for a full-featured website builder, check our top website builder recommendations instead.

 Table of Contents